alisali0398/Particle_Swarm_Optimization_algorithm/README.md

 Velocity maximum v = 1.0

 ## Additional featute
-Dissipative mechanism – to maintain diversity, add a small chance 1% to each particle of being randomly reinitialized in the search space.
+Dissipative mechanism: To maintain diversity, each particle has a 1% chance of being randomly reinitialized in the search space.

 ## Constraint handling:
-Bouncing mechanism instead of penalty for GA - all particles stay inside the feasible region.
-The mechanism immediately reflects the particle back into the valid space.
+Bouncing mechanism: Instead of using a penalty for constraint handling (as in GA), a bouncing strategy was applied to keep all particles inside the feasible region.
+If a particle violates the constraint, it is immediately reflected back into the valid space.

 ## Comparison with GA
 As the number of samples is small and the time is limited, student t test will be